-Intercom is one of the many tools to claim they are the one to do the job.
-But unlike most of the others, this tool claims to help almost all teams with a wide range of features.
+Intercom is one of the many tools to claim they are the ones to do the job.
+But unlike most of the others, this tool claims to help almost all teams with a wide range of key features.

 So here I am today, diving deep into what Intercom is and what it isn’t to help you find the best help desk software that fits your needs.

 First, we should probably take a look at the key features, advantages, and disadvantages of Intercom; to set a base for comparisons later.

 - Intercom is a widely known customer experience and live chat software that aims to reduce the workload of support teams.

 - The tool combines a wide range of basic features such as a live messenger, knowledge bases, and email messages with each other, and adds automation and bots as the cherry on top.

 - The tool also offers an add-on called “Intercom Product Tours” to help you create “interactive” product walkthroughs, but the add-on itself costs $199/month at its lowest, and doesnt deliver what $199/month DAP tools do.

 - UserGuiding is the best alternative to this add-on since it costs $69/month, has a better range of features, and can be integrated with Intercom to use the data on both platforms.

 - Other alternatives to Intercom are HubSpot, Zendesk, Crisp, Freshdesk, and Tidio.